imReker/FlutterHomeWidget/README.md

 CONs:

-Slow, run a full flutter app can takes >6 seconds on an old Android phone.

-Flutter side of `runApp` is slow, and wait for renderer takes more time.
+Slow, Flutter side of `runApp` is slow, and a 200ms delay should be manually set after `setState`, because you have to wait for UI refresh.
+It can takes >6 seconds in Debug mode on an old Android phone.
+Fortunately, it only takes ~1 second in Release mode, so the speed is still acceptable.

 **2. Image Mode**